 Here are some credit cards which might take the sting out of paying your taxes with a credit card.

 Citi® Dividend Platinum Select® Visa® Card.
-This card offers offers the chance to earn 5% cash back every quarter in must-have categories.
-Right now, on purchases at The Home Depot®, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+This card offers offers the chance to earn 5% CASH BACK in categories every quarter.
+Right now, on eligible purchases within the Hilton Portfolio, car rental agencies, movie theaters and theme parks from 7/1/14 – 9/30/14.
 Enrollment each quarter is quick and easy.
 Earn 1% cash back on all other purchases.
 The total cash back earned with the card is $300 per calendar year, excluding the $100 cash back with this offer.
 See Citi Dividend Card Reward Program Information.
 With this card, you can earn $100 cash back after $500 in purchases within the first 3 months of account opening.
 There is a 0% Intro APR on Purchases and Balance Transfers for 12 months.
 After that, the APR will be 12.99%-22.99% variable based on your creditworthiness* and there is no annual fee* for this card.
 Click Apply Now to see pricing details.